 Formula 2: Know the required bandwidth without considering user downloads required Bandwidth = APV x APS x ADV x Number of days in a month (30) x Redundant Constant.

-Please be advised – these 2 formulas may give an idea about the general bandwidth.
+– these 2 formulas may give an idea about the general bandwidth.
 But you can assume your bandwidth in web hosting when you get a result by the formula.
 Judging by the result, you can also determine the right hosting package for your website.

 Suppose, you are running an eCommerce website where many visitors come every day.
 So, if the hosting provider offers you 4 plans where 2 plans have 10GB each, one has 50GB, and the other one has unlimited bandwidth, you can choose the appropriate package after getting an approximate idea from these 2 formulas.